simtel12/zip-signer/zipsigner-lib/trunk/README.txt

     // Load a pkcs8 encoded private key.
 Password is only required if the key is encrypted. public PrivateKey readPrivateKey(URL privateKeyUrl, String keyPassword);

+    // Fetch the content at the specified URL and return it as a byte array.
+    // Use this method to load signature block template files.
+    public byte[] readContentAsBytes( URL contentUrl);

     // Sign the zip using the given public/private key pair. public void signZip( X509Certificate publicKey, PrivateKey privateKey, String inputZipFilename, String outputZipFilename);

+    // Sign the zip using the given public/private key pair and signature block template. public void signZip( X509Certificate publicKey, PrivateKey privateKey, byte[] sigBockTemplate, String inputZipFilename, String outputZipFilename);

     // Sign the zip using a cert/key pair from the given keystore.
 Keystore type on Android is "BKS".
     // See below for information on creating an Android compatible keystore.